29) Latrell Sprewell (1998-2003)

 2) Patrick Ewing (1985-2000)

 Easily the most hyped rookie in Knicks history, Ewing came to New York thanks to a fortuitous (suspiciously so?) draft lottery envelope selection in 1985.
-15 years later, he left New York without delivering a title but undoubtedly as a franchise legend, first in team history in points, rebounds, steals, blocks, games played, field goals, and win shares.
-With the last two decades an unmitigated disaster for the franchise, Ewing largely remains synonymous with Knicks basketball for most fans under the age of 50.
-He was 1st-Team All-NBA in ’89-’90, 2nd-Team All-NBA six times, an All-Star 11 times, and for nine consecutive seasons, averaged 20+ points, 10+ rebounds, and two-plus blocks per game.
-His era of Knicks history is unfortunately marked in large part by the lack of a championship, but the playoff failures were hardly the fault of Ewing, who was never granted a consistent secondary scorer by team management.
+15 years later, he left New York without delivering a title but undoubtedly as a franchise legend, first in team history in points, rebounds, steals, blocks, games played, field goals, win shares, and All-Star appearances (11).
+With the last two decades an unmitigated disaster for the franchise, Ewing remains synonymous with Knicks basketball for most fans under the age of 50.
+His era is unfortunately also marked in large part by the lack of a title, but the playoff failures were hardly the fault of Ewing, who was never granted a consistent secondary scorer.
 He came closest in 1994, when he was outplayed by Hakeem Olajuwon in the NBA Finals as the Knicks fell in seven games, and then in 1999, when New York’s surprise run to the Finals in the wake of his leg injury led credence to the “Ewing Theory.”

 1) Willis Reed (1964-1974)

-Unlike almost every other player on this list, who came to the Knicks from another franchise or chased fortunes with a different team late in their career, Reed was a New York lifer.
-He spent his entire 10-year career with the Knicks team that drafted him in the second round in 1964 out of Grambling.
-That decade was easily the most successful era of team history, with seven postseasons, six Conference Finals, three NBA Finals, and two championships.
-Reed was Finals MVP in both those title seasons and in ’69-’70 he became the first player in NBA history to capture league MVP and Finals MVP in the same year (to be fair, Finals MVP had been introduced just one year earlier).
-His performance in the 1970 NBA Finals is the stuff of lore, staggering out of the Madison Square Garden tunnel to start game seven on a torn leg and sparking the Knicks to victory.
-Despite struggling with injuries throughout his career, Reed is third in franchise history in total points, second in rebounds, and third in win shares, and was the first Knicks player to win Rookie of the Year (in ’64-’65), first and only to win MVP (in ’69-’70), and first and only to win Finals MVP (in ’69-’70 and ’72-’73).
-With the team struggling in the wake of his 1974 retirement, Reed was lured back to the sidelines as a coach in 1977 and immediately led them back to the playoffs.
+Reed spent his entire 10-year career with the Knicks team that drafted him out of Grambling and that decade was easily the most successful era of team history.
+In Reed’s final six seasons at center, the Knicks made at least the Conference Finals each year, three NBA Finals, and won two titles.
+He is the only Knicks player to earn league MVP, the only to earn Finals MVP (which he did twice), and was the first player in NBA history to win both awards in the same season (’69-’70).
+Reed’s performance in the 1970 NBA Finals is the stuff of lore, staggering out of the Madison Square Garden tunnel to start game seven on a torn leg and sparking the Knicks to victory.
+Despite struggling with injuries throughout his career, Reed is third in franchise history in total points, second in rebounds, and third in win shares.
+After his 1974 retirement, Reed later took on several roles in the organization with varying results, including a brief stint as head coach.